 You can also be discharged from bankruptcy if you meet certain conditions, as follows:

 If your assets have been sold and all your costs, fees, expenses and preferential debts (such as certain tax debts) have been paid, it is possible for you to be discharged from bankruptcy even if you have not paid all of your debts.

 You can be released from bankruptcy in any of the following ways:

-When you are discharged from bankruptcy, any money or property remaining is returned to you, provided all the costs, court fees, expenses and preferential debts of bankruptcy are paid.
+When you are discharged from bankruptcy on grounds 1 to 3 above, any money or property remaining in your estate is returned to you, provided all the costs, court fees, expenses and preferential debts of bankruptcy are paid.